radualexandrub/Study/SpringBoot/SpringBootAngularPingStatusApp.md

 }
 ```

 - `@GetMapping("")`: Spring Framework annotation that maps the function to handle GET requests on the base URL ("/api/servers").
-The empty string within the `@GetMapping` annotation indicates that this function will handle GET requests to the base URL itself.
+The empty string within the `@GetMapping` annotation indicates that the function will handle GET requests to the base URL itself.
 - `public ResponseEntity<Response> getAllServers()`: returns a `ResponseEntity<Response>` object, which represents the HTTP response that will be sent back to the client.
 The `Response` class is a custom class that encapsulates the response data.
 - `ResponseEntity.ok(...)`: method is used to create a `ResponseEntity` object with an HTTP status of 200 (OK).
 It indicates that the request was successful, and the response will contain the desired data.
 - `Response.builder()`: uses the builder pattern (from Lombok library) to create a new `Response` object.